mvilain/python-automation/Readme.md

 The formatted cells display just fine.

 ## (2:23:04) Automate Excel Report - Convert Pivot Table to Excel Report
 ## (2:25:32) Automate Excel Report - Generate Excel Reports with One Click (py to exe)

+Added all the error checking from the previous exercises and conditionally checked for the month passed on the command line before inputting it from the script.

 ## (2:33:22) Project #4 - Automate WhatsApp